delapuente/qasmsim/README.md

     qasmsim [FLAGS] [OPTIONS] [source]

 FLAGS:
-    -h, --help             Prints help information
+    -b, --binary           Prints the binary representation of the values -h, --help             Prints help information
-        --probabilities    Prints the probabilities vector of the simulation --statevector      Prints the state vector of the simulation -t, --times            Prints times measured for parsing and simulating -V, --version          Prints version information
+    -x, --hexadecimal      Prints the hexadecimal representation of the values -i, --integer          Prints the interger representation of the values.
+Default option --probabilities    Prints the probabilities vector of the simulation --statevector      Prints the state vector of the simulation -t, --times            Prints times measured for parsing and simulating -V, --version          Prints version information
+    -v                     Verbosity of the output

 OPTIONS:
         --output <output>    Output file, stdout if not present